smoeding/puppet-bind/REFERENCE.md

 Valid values: `%r{^[0-9]+(y|mo|w|d|h|mi)?$}`

-The time when the key will be used for signing.
+The time interval that the key will be used for signing the zone.

 ##### `algorithm`